Walk with a Doc program encourages healthy habits

 If you’re looking to incorporate exercise into your routine, UK HealthCare's community-focused walking program -- called Walk with a Doc -- is a great way to engage in physical activity and to instill healthy habits.
 The UK Integrative Medicine & Health (IMH) program hosts this campaign on the 1st and 3rd Saturday of the month at 9:30 a.m. at Fayette Mall (3401 Nicholasville Rd, Lexington, KY), meeting at the Food Court Entrance located between JCPenney and Macy's.
 (Walk with a Doc will return to the Arboretum in spring 2023.)

-“There are countless physical activities to choose from, but walking is a simple and inexpensive change you can make to improve your health,” said clinic director Dr. Connie Jennings.
+“There are countless physical activities to choose from, but walking is a simple and inexpensive change you can make to improve your health,” said Dr. Connie Jennings, IMH medical director.
 “Since the thought of being alone prevents some people from walking, finding a group to walk with can be enough incentive to maintain an active walking schedule.”

 Jennings notes that walking for at least 30 minutes a day can help improve your blood pressure and blood sugar levels, reduce cholesterol, and lower your risk for diabetes, colon cancer, breast cancer, osteoporosis and possibly depression.

-In fact, says Jennings, recent research comparing runners and walkers demonstrated that moderate-intensity walking and vigorous-intensity running resulted in similar reductions in risk for high cholesterol, high blood pressure and diabetes, all of which are significant risk factors for coronary artery disease and stroke.
+In fact, she said, research comparing runners and walkers demonstrated that moderate-intensity walking and vigorous-intensity running resulted in similar reductions in risk for high cholesterol, high blood pressure and diabetes, all of which are significant risk factors for coronary artery disease and stroke.